linpeilie/mapstruct-plus/docs/en/README.md

 - [feature#63](https://github.com/linpeilie/mapstruct-plus/pull/63) `AutoMapping`、`ReverseAutoMapping` supports `qualifiedByName`,`conditionQualifiedByName`,and `dependsOn` properties.
 - [issue#I93Z2Z](https://gitee.com/easii/mapstruct-plus/issues/I93Z2Z) `AutoMappings` supports configuration on methods.

+> Points to note for upgrading 1.4.0
+> - 1.4.0 and later versions, complex object comparisons reply on `ConvertMapperAdapter` generated in the project,
+    which may cause [`NoSuchMethodError`](/guide/faq.html) exceptions under multiple modules because the Class Loading mechanism will load only one, of course, this problem has been around before, and the odds are probably lower, so be sure to configure the `adapterPackage` to avoid this problem with multiple modules.
+> - Map to object conversions still rely on class conversions in hutool, and additional `hutool-core` dependencies need to be introduced if this
+    functionality is required.

 ### 1.3.6

 - Compatible with internal class conversion.